Sunday, May 18, 2025

 I just use a couple Tbsp. out of another mix since I go through so many

-When making cupcakes, a scoop is best for even sized
+When making cupcakes, a cookie scoop is best for even sized

 I use the large Pampered Chef scoop (holds approx. 3 Tbsp.)